ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/collections/workbook/index.md

 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

-{{#wb-req item="5e" requirement="List the national, state, or local association responsive to your collection."}}
+{{#wb-req item="5e" requirement="List the national, state, or local association(s) related to or associated with your collection."}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

-{{#wb-req item="5f" requirement="Show the location of and explain to your counselor the identification number (if applicable), series, brand name (if any), and any other special identification marks."}}
+{{#wb-req item="5f" requirement="Explain to your counselor the purpose of and reason for the identification number (if applicable), series, brand name (if any), and any other special identification marks."}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}